-This is illustrated in Figure 2.19 with the simple case of two sine waves: the first exactly fits in the sampled time T = 0.512 sec. with an integer number of cycles (and is therefore periodic in time T); the second is slightly off (and is therefore non-periodic in time T), generating a discontinuity in time and noise in the FFT.
+Figure 2.19 illustrates this discontinuity using a simple case of two sine waves.
+The first wave fits in the sampled time T = 0.512 sec. with an integer number of cycles (periodic in time).
+The second is slightly off (non-periodic in time), which generates a discontinuity in time and noise in the FFT.

 The theoretical power spectral density (PSD) of a sine wave is an impulse at its frequency.
 The discontinuity resulting from the non-periodic signal generates spurious amplitudes in the adjacent frequencies called leakage.

 Note that the PSD plot is a line function even though it hides the PSD’s bandwidth, which is typical because there are many frequency points.

 To alleviate the leakage, the engineer modifies the digitized signal before computing the FFT by sending it to zero at the beginning and end of the time sample.
 They can do so with a method called windowing.
 There are many different window functions; one of the more common is the Hanning window (Figure 2.20).
 Another name for it is the “raised cosine” window because its equation is:

 Some computer programs such as MATLAB have an option to replace the cosine function’s N – 1 denominator with N so the window is periodic in N.